What To Feed Worms For Epic Vermicompost

 Most red wigglers or European nightcrawlers will eat almost anything.
-The average worm will consume half its body weight in food per day.
-If you start with a pound of worms, they should eat a half-pound of food per day, and so on.
+The average worm will consume half its body weight in food and bedding per day.
+If you start with a pound of worms, they should eat a half-pound of food and bedding per day, and so on.

 But like all compost, what you put into it will change what the finished compost’s quality is.
 So let’s go over a short list of what to feed worms to supercharge your worm poop and feed your plants!